aarzubharti21/ADVANCE-ATTRITION-ANALYTICS-LOOKER-STUDIO-PROJECT/README.md

 Prior to building the dashboard, the dataset was prepared using Microsoft Excel.

 The preparation process included:
-Data cleaning
+-Data cleaning

-Duplicate validation
+-Duplicate validation

-Missing value verification
+-Missing value verification

-Standardization of categorical fields
+-Standardization of categorical fields

-Data formatting
+-Data formatting

-Creation of calculated fields
+-Creation of calculated fields

-Aggregation for dashboard metrics
+-Aggregation for dashboard metrics

-Validation of employee records
+-Validation of employee records

 The cleaned dataset was then connected to Looker Studio.